Active Directory is a directory service created by Microsoft. It stores all information and settings in a database.

 There are many things you can do using the graphical user interface to query in Active Directory.
 But if you like the elegance of a script or the pure speed of a command line, these commands are the way to go.

-If you don’t think you need to use the command line since you’re in Windows, think about.
+If you don’t think you need to use the command line since you’re in Windows, think about it.
 System Administrators should get into the habit of using the command line as a quick and fast way to look up information or write a script.

 Q1.
 How to find all GCs in a forest?